Phoebe Dynevor as "Daphne Bridgerton", Season 1 Bridgerton, Best Costumes Gowns, Dresses, and Outfits

 Djali is the best (a Literal GOAT.)
 One could get a goat costume and add the gold hoop earring or you could do a cute Disneybounding type look with a cute gray outfit, goat ears and the earring, sort like the SNL A Girl’s Halloween skit.

-You could also so the same with Achilles and copy his bridle but less people might get it unless you were with a Phoebus
+You could also do the same with Achilles and copy his bridle but less people might get it unless you were with a Phoebus.

 2 & 3.
 The Guards

-Often called the Brutish and Oafish Guard these two a very mean and hostile in the movie.
+Often called the Brutish and Oafish Guards, these two are very mean and hostile in the movie.
 Basically a medieval knight costume and one has a bushy mustache.
 Could be very fun as a duo.

 Bonus points if you do a Patrick Star impression, if you know than you know.